linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Term Structure Modeling/Short-Rate Term Structure Models.md

 Boyle, P., Tian, W., and Guan, F. (2002).
 The Riccati equation in mathematical finance.
 Journal of Symbolic Computation 22, 3: 343-356.
 Brace, A., Gatarek, D., and Musiela, M. (1997).
 The market model of interest rate dynamics.
 Mathematical Finance 7: 127-155.
 Cox, J. C., Ingersoll, J. E., and Ross, S. A. (1985).
 A theory of the term structure of interest rates.
 Econometrica 53: 385-407.
-Cox, J.C., J.E.
-Ingersoll and S.A.
-Ross (1985).
-'A Theory of the Term Structure of Interest Rates', Econometrica 53: 385-407.
 Dai, Q., and Singleton, K. (2000).
 Specification analysis of affine term structure models.
 Journal of Finance 55, 5: 1943-1978.
 Davidson, A., Sanders, A., Wolff, L., and Ching, A. (2003).
 Securitization: Structuring and Investment Analysis.
 Hoboken, NJ: John Wiley & Sons.
 Das, S. (2000).
 Interest rate modeling with jump-diffusion processes.
 In N. Jegadeesh and B. Tuckman (eds.), Advanced Fixed-Income Valuation Tools (pp. 162-189).
 Hoboken, NJ: John Wiley & Sons.